M.D. Program Technical Standards

 Technological compensation can be made for some disabilities in certain areas, but a candidate must be able to perform in an independent manner.

 Candidates for the M.D. degree must have somatic sensation and the functional use of the senses of vision and other sensory modalities.
 Candidates’ diagnostic skills would be inadequate without the functional use of the senses of equilibrium and smell/taste.
 Additionally, they must have sufficient exteroceptive sense (touch, pain and temperature), sufficient proprioceptive sense (position, pressure, movement, stereognosis and vibratory) and sufficient motor function to permit them to carry out the activities described in the section below.
-They must be able consistently, quickly and accurately to integrate all information received by whatever senses employed, and they must have the intellectual ability to learn, integrate, analyze and synthesize data.
+They must be able to consistently, quickly and accurately integrate all information received by whichever senses employed, and they must have the intellectual ability to learn, integrate, analyze and synthesize data.

 Medical students must be able to observe demonstrations, experiments and personal encounters in the classroom, small group, large group and clinical settings.
 These experiences may include, but are not limited to, dissection of cadavers, physiologic and pharmacologic demonstrations, and microscopic studies of microorganisms and tissues in normal and pathologic states.
 A candidate must be able to observe a patient accurately at a distance and close at hand.
 Candidates must be able to accurately acquire information from patients and assess findings.
 They must be able to perform a complete physical examination in a timely fashion in order to integrate findings based on this information and to develop an appropriate diagnostic and treatment plan.
 These skills require the use of vision, hearing and touch, or the functional equivalent.
 In addition, medical students must be able to comprehend three-dimensional relationships and to understand the spatial relationships of structures.